-- 5.21.1 Construction Environmental Management Plans should identify how surface water run-off will be managed.
+- 5.22.1 Construction Environmental Management Plans should identify how surface water run-off will be managed.
 In addition to run-off from exposed ground, pollutants from transport routes, washing areas and/or fuel storage areas have the potential to enter a surface water drainage system.
 It is essential that the risk of pollution is considered and mitigated appropriately.
-Appropriate interceptors should be included as part of this design phase rather than rely on retrospectives measures. - 5.21.2 Proposed SuDS should be installed at the beginning of the construction process where possible, to enable appropriate management and treatment of surface water runoff during construction.
-When this is not possible, temporary surface water treatment options should be introduced (please see CIRIA 768). - 5.21.3 Wheel washing facilities should be provided at construction access points to cleanse vehicles prior to leaving the development area.
+Appropriate interceptors should be included as part of this design phase rather than rely on retrospectives measures. - 5.22.2 Proposed SuDS should be installed at the beginning of the construction process where possible, to enable appropriate management and treatment of surface water runoff during construction.
+When this is not possible, temporary surface water treatment options should be introduced (please see CIRIA 768). - 5.22.3 Wheel washing facilities should be provided at construction access points to cleanse vehicles prior to leaving the development area.
 These should be located away from watercourses to prevent direct runoff into adjacent watercourses.

-5.22 Pumping
+5.23 Pumping

-- 5.22.1 Pumping of surface water is an unsustainable drainage method.
+- 5.23.1 Pumping of surface water is an unsustainable drainage method.
 Pumps present a significant residual risk if they are not maintained or fail during a storm event.
-Our preference is for gravity discharge to a watercourse or surface water drainage system, mimicking the natural drainage of the site and reducing energy consumption. - 5.22.2 We require that the applicant attempts to discharge as much surface water runoff via gravity as possible.
-This can be achieved through the use of larger areas of shallow attenuation or alternative SuDS approaches. - 5.22.3 If it can be demonstrated that a partial or completely pumped drainage system is the only viable option, we would require that the residual risk of flooding due to the failure of the pumps be investigated.
-We would require that the flood level be determined under the following conditions: - The pumps were to fail; and - The attenuation storage was 50% full; and - The 1 % AEP +40% climate change event occurred - 5.22.4 The pump failure modelling should be supported by an exceedance flow plan based on the topographic levels of the site to demonstrate the volume, depth, and flow direction of flood water.
+Our preference is for gravity discharge to a watercourse or surface water drainage system, mimicking the natural drainage of the site and reducing energy consumption. - 5.23.2 We require that the applicant attempts to discharge as much surface water runoff via gravity as possible.
+This can be achieved through the use of larger areas of shallow attenuation or alternative SuDS approaches. - 5.23.3 If it can be demonstrated that a partial or completely pumped drainage system is the only viable option, we would require that the residual risk of flooding due to the failure of the pumps be investigated.
+We would require that the flood level be determined under the following conditions: - The pumps were to fail; and - The attenuation storage was 50% full; and - The 1% AEP +40% climate change event occurred - 5.23.4 The pump failure modelling should be supported by an exceedance flow plan based on the topographic levels of the site to demonstrate the volume, depth, and flow direction of flood water.
 The floor levels of the affected properties must be raised above this level and all flooding must be safely stored onsite.

-5.23 Finished Floor Levels
+5.24 Finished Floor Levels

-5.23.1 Finished floor levels (FFL) must be raised in line with current guidance as per GOV.UK: "Preparing a flood risk assessment: standing advice".
-All surface storage features should provide a minimum 300 mm residual uncertainty allowance (freeboard) above the design maximum water level to top of bank and to finished floor levels around the site.
+- 5.24.1 Finished floor levels (FFL) must be raised in line with current guidance as per GOV.UK: "Preparing a flood risk assessment: standing advice".
+All surface storage features should provide a minimum 300 mm residual uncertainty allowance (freeboard) above the design maximum water level to top of bank and to finished floor levels around the site. - 5.24.2 'Design flood' is a flood event of a given annual flood probability, which is generally taken as river flooding likely to occur with a 1% annual probability; or surface water flooding likely to occur with a 1% annual probability; plus an appropriate allowance for climate change. - 5.24.3 Access considerations should include the voluntary and free movement of people during a 'design flood', as well as the potential for evacuation before a more extreme flood, considering the effects of climate change for the lifetime of the development.
+Access and escape routes need to be designed to be functional for changing circumstances over the lifetime of the development.

-5.24 Management/Maintenance Arrangements
+5.25 Management/Maintenance Arrangements